PufferFinance/UniFi/l1-contracts/docs/registration.md

 ### Delegate Key Registration

-After the initial registration, the Operator needs to register a delegate key.
+After the initial registration, the Operator needs to set a delegate key.
 This key will be used for signing pre-confirmations and other operations related to the UniFi AVS.
+The process involves two steps: initiating the change and then updating the key after a delay.

 ```mermaid
 sequenceDiagram